LLNL/sundials/doc/cvode/guide/source/Introduction.rst

 Changes in v6.3.0
 -----------------

+Added the function :c:func:`CVodeGetUserData` to retrieve the user data pointer provided to :c:func:`CVodeSetUserData`.

+Added a new example, ``examples/cvode/serial/cvRocket_dns.c,`` which demonstrates using CVODE with a discontinuous right-hand-side function and rootfinding.

 Fixed the unituitive behavior of the :cmakeop:`USE_GENERIC_MATH` CMake option which caused the double precision math functions to be used regardless of the value of :cmakeop:`SUNDIALS_PRECISION`.
 Now, SUNDIALS will use precision appropriate math functions when they are available and the user may provide the math library to link to via the advanced CMake option :cmakeop:`SUNDIALS_MATH_LIBRARY`.

-Added the function :c:func:`CVodeGetUserData` to retrieve the user data pointer provided to :c:func:`CVodeSetUserData`.

-Added a new example, ``examples/cvode/serial/cvRocket_dns.c,`` which demonstrates using CVODE with a discontinuous right-hand-side function and rootfinding.
+Changed :cmakeop:`SUNDIALS_LOGGING_ENABLE_MPI` CMake option default to be 'OFF'.

 Changes in v6.2.0
 -----------------